SamuelDixxon/Running-Analytics/README.md

 ## Deployment

-Add additional notes to deploy this on a live system -->
+No additional deployment notes have been added for helping run this code on your local machine, however feel free to leave a comment on the issues page!

 ## Built With